Every company struggles to gain a competitive edge on the fast-changing markets.

 - Importing code graph from your code base and creating a graph visualization

 - Separation of business logic from template logic

-- Much easier code refactoring due to high visibility of dependencies
+- Much easier code refactoring due to high visibility of dependencies in the graph visualization

 - Low effort code maintenance